mark-siazon/Auto-Tiktok-Messenger-Bot/README.md

 - [ ] Build .exe version for standalone use
 - [ ] Auto-update DOM selectors when TikTok layout changes

+---

 ## 🛠 Requirements

 - Python 3.10 or higher
 - [undetected-chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver)
-- Brave browser with TikTok already logged in (Profile 1)
+- One of the following browsers installed with TikTok already logged in (Profile 1):
+  - Brave
+  - Chrome
+  - Microsoft Edge

 Install dependencies: